danmrichards/yagocoin/README.md

 Available Commands:
-  createblockchain Create a new blockchain getbalance       Get balance of adress help             Help about any command printchain       Print all the blocks of the blockchain
+  createblockchain Create a new blockchain createwallet     Generates a new key-pair and saves it into the wallet file getbalance       Get balance of adress help             Help about any command printchain       Print all the blocks of the blockchain